Schneider Electric launches world's first EV charger to keep energy bills and CO2 emissions in check

 The EVlink Smart Home Charger will be available in Q4 2022.
 Pricing to be shared.

-Visit Schneider Electric at IFA: Stand 123, Hall 5.2 to learn more about the full EV charger range and for 1:1 energy consultationsï¿½onï¿½how to reduce your personal carbon emissions and energy consumption.
+Visit Schneider Electric at IFA: Stand 123, Hall 5.2 to learn more about the full EV charger range and for 1:1 energy consultations on how to reduce your personal carbon emissions and energy consumption.

 Notes to editors